HendersonLab/HendersonLab.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Understanding heterogeneity in complex biomedical data
+subtitle: Subtitle with research summary
 group_pic: assets/img/group-members/prof_pic

 news: true  # includes a list of news items